stfc/st2-cloud-pack/README.md

 - matches trigger `rabbit.message` with `message_type=RESTART_VM` and calls `server.restart`
   using `stackstorm_send_notification.rabbit.execute`

+## Openstack rules

+`openstack.deletedmachines.rule`

+- matches trigger `openstack.deletingmachines` when a machine is stuck in the deleting state for more than 10m.
+Calls the `atlassian.create.tickets` action.
+The sensor for this rule runs every 7 days.

+`openstack.loadbalancers.rule`

+- matches trigger `openstack.loadbalancer` when a loadbalancer or amphora is not pingable or is reporting an error.
+Calls the `atlassian.create.tickets` action.
+The sensor for this rule runs every 7 days.

 # Aliases and Chatops

 A number of Aliases are pre-configured to allow listing of information using ChatOps.
 Aliases are a more human-readable